Hello there friends, come one, come all

 Lipstick and lust are commonly associated with one another, where it is seen in stanza 34, with the narrator having gotten what she was satisfied with from August.

 In the end, all of the narrator’s makeup depicts her pride, the excessive view of one’s self.
 In this case, she believes all the attention should be on her, annoyed each time her parents were continuously mentioned, even though they were already deceased.
-With her personality and attitude, she would normally be seen as a beast, but all the concealer, lipstick, and so on, allow her to hide behind a mask that can fool those around to see her as a queen, the subject of everyone’s conversations.
+With her personality and attitude, she would normally be seen as a beast.
+However, the concealer, lipstick, and so on, allow her to hide behind a mask that can fool those around to see her as a queen, the subject of everyone’s conversations.

 Featured Image – She who has no name or face (source: https://www.youtube.com/watch?v=AasZAYyJfW8)